pennatula/SBML-importer-plugin/README.md

 SBML-importer-plugin
 ====================
 SBML importer Plugin for PathVisio allow researchers to visualize and overlay data on the same pathway models which they use in simulation experiments.
-It provides a better visualization of the models and layouts in SBML and an export feature which enables the user to export the models and layouts in SBML format.
+Graphical representations of mathematical models are much easier to ammend and expand.

 Refer: http://test.pathvisio.org/sbml2gpml/blog/

-Contact: kmitharsha@gmail.com
+Contact: anwesha.dutta@maastrichtuniversity.nl

+This is work in progress!!